Jacob273/JG.TechLearning.XML/README.md

 * __XPath__ uses path expressions to select nodes or node-sets in an XML document
 * __XSL-FO__ is a markup language for XML document formatting that is most often used to generate PDF files
 * __Apache Fop__ is a Java application that reads a formatting object (FO) tree and renders the resulting pages to a specified output (e.g pdf)
 * __DOM__ is a W3C standard.
 It describes the way to access XML/HTML(read,update,insert,delete).
-It defines objects, methods and properties for all elements.
+It specifies an interface which need to be met(objects, methods and properties).
 * __XMLHttpRequest__ is a parser(but also a HTTP client), which has ability to transform XML file into XML DOM object.
+Modern browsers have it built-in.